GIScience/Leaflet.Heightgraph/README.md

 npm install leaflet.heightgraph
 ```

-When using NPM you can reguire all needed libraries like this.
+When using NPM you can require all needed libraries like this.
 ```
 require ('d3');
 require('leaflet.heightgraph');